Automorphism groups of edge-transitive maps: Medials and almost edge-transitive maps

 {\bf Acknowledgement} The author is grateful to Marston Conder, David Singerman, Jozef \v Sir\'a\v n and Tom Tucker for very helpful comments about maps, to David Craven, Kay Magaard and Chris Parker for many useful hints about finite simple groups, and to Dimitri Leemans for sharing details of his work with Martin Liebeck on automorphism groups of chiral polyhedra.
-He is also grateful to the organisers of SCDO 2016, Queenstown NZ, for the invitation to give a talk on which this paper is based.
+He is also grateful to the organisers of SCDO 2016, Queenstown NZ, for the invitation to give a talk from which this paper devloped, and to the organisers and participants of the BIRS workshop on Symmetries of Discrete Structures in Geometry, Oaxaca 2017, where further progress on edge-transitive maps was made.